justinfeng10/ecem202a_project/docs/proposal.md

 ### 9.a.
 Papers

 **1) Monoaural Audio Source Separation Using Deep Convolutional Neural Networks [1]**\
 This paper details a neural network approach to source separation.
-The paper discusses audio preprocessing techniques as well as a network structure that leads to successful source separation.
-The model detailed here can be used as a template model for my source separation implementation.
+The paper discusses a pipeline of source separation (discussed above in the "State of the Art & Its Limitations section").
+The authors define a structure of the network that consists of an encoding and decoding stage.
+Topics such as time-frequency masking and loss calculations are also discussed in the context of source separation.
+The model and approach detailed here can be used as a basis for my source separation implementation.

 **2) Lightweight U-Net Based Monaural Speech Source Separation for Edge Computing Device [2]**\
 This paper discusses a lightweight network using U-Net, a network typically used in medical image separation.
 The writers apply this network to source separation, separating speech from noise on an edge computing device.
+They demonstrate via spectrograms the improvement they were able to obtain in their model.
 I can leverage this work to enable the separation of two tangible target sounds on Arduino.

 **3) Sudo Rm-Rf Efficient Networks for Universal Audio Source Separation [3]**\
 This paper highlights an approach to reduce the resource usage of a source separation model.
 The network provided specifically attempts to reduce memory requirements.
 This paper does not provide a tangible implementation on an edge device, so I can use strategies discussed in this paper to create a model that fits onto the Arduino board.